ogra/effetune/readme.md

 ### Common Setup Issues
 1. No Audio Input
-   - Check input device selection in EffeTune
+   - Check input device selection in browser
    - Verify browser microphone permissions
    - Ensure audio is playing from your source